Helps with travel costs between your permanent home and your place of tertiary study in Australia.

 Mitchell gets Austudy and lives 6 hours away from his partner so he can study.
 He goes home in December 2016 by coach.
 He must claim a reimbursement for Fares Allowance no later than 31 March 2017, or we’ll reject his claim.

 Claim for payment if the student has died

 If a student dies, another person can claim Fares Allowance on their behalf.
 They can do this if the person has travelled but hasn’t submitted a claim.

 Unless special circumstances apply, they must submit a claim:

 - within 26 weeks of the student’s death, or

 - by 31 March of the following year, whichever is earlier

 How to claim

-To claim Fares Allowance, you can:
+To claim Fares Allowance for pre-booked travel or a reimbursement, you can: